corbado/example-passkeys-php-symfony/README.md

 <your-ngrok-url>/api/loginInfo
 <your-ngrok-url>/api/passwordVerify
 ```
-In our case the ngrok url was `https://d15e-212-204-96-162.eu.ngrok.io`
+In our case the ngrok URL was `https://d15e-212-204-96-162.eu.ngrok.io`
 ![image](https://user-images.githubusercontent.com/23581140/205945743-207cd062-bb41-4b3c-af0c-cb13bf279f9c.png)

 #### 2.3.4.
 Configure basic auth

-The loginInfo and sessionToken endpoints should only be accessible via http basic auth.
+The loginInfo and sessionToken endpoints should only be accessible via HTTP basic auth.
 In your own projects you can come up with your own username and password which have to be entered into the developer panel under `Project settings -> Web component`.
 In this sample implementation we predefined `basicusername` and `basicpassword` as credentials, so these are the values you have to enter:
 ![image](https://user-images.githubusercontent.com/23581140/205995437-34a838e9-10e5-446d-817b-8d9005a3d764.png)

 ### 2.4.
 Configure .env file

 At the top level of this repository you will find the [.env file](https://github.com/corbado/widget-complete-tutorial/blob/master/.env).
 In there you need to set the following variables:
-1. **CNAME**: Your cname which is "auth.your.company.com" in this tutorial
+1. **CNAME**: Your cname which is "auth.your-company.com" in this tutorial
-2. **PROJECT_ID**: your projectId which can be found on the top right of the dev panel (pro-xxxxxxxxxx)
+2. **PROJECT_ID**: your project ID which can be found on the top right of the developer panel (pro-xxxxxxxxxx)
-3. **API_SECRET**: your apiSecret which can be created on the `API credentials` page
+3. **API_SECRET**: your API secret which can be created on the `API credentials` page
-4. **NGROK_URL** Your ngrok URL which you received a few steps before (in our case `https://d15e-212-204-96-162.eu.ngrok.io`)
+4. **NGROK_URL** Your ngrok URL which you received in step 2.2.2. (in our case `https://d15e-212-204-96-162.eu.ngrok.io`)
-5. (Optional) **HTTP_BASIC_AUTH_USERNAME**: If you change the username here, you also have to enter the new value into the dev panel, as seen in 2.3.4..
+5. (Optional) **HTTP_BASIC_AUTH_USERNAME**: If you change the username here, you also have to enter the new value into the developer panel, as seen in 2.3.4..
-5. (Optional) **HTTP_BASIC_AUTH_PASSWORD**: If you change the password here, you also have to enter the new value into the dev panel, as seen in 2.3.4..
+5. (Optional) **HTTP_BASIC_AUTH_PASSWORD**: If you change the password here, you also have to enter the new value into the developer panel, as seen in 2.3.4..

-Congrats, you're set!
-Once you restart your symfony server the authentication process should be fully operational.

 ### 2.5.
-Once it's running
+Re-Run the application

+Since everything is configured now, you only need to restart your local symfony server (Press `Ctrl+C` and then enter `symfony server:start` again) before the authentication process should be fully operational.

 If you now go to your ngrok URL you should be forwarded to the `/login` page.
-There you can sign up / sign in and if authenticated you will be forwarded to the homepage which looks like this (With a different ngrok URL of course):
+There you can sign-up / login and if authenticated you will be forwarded to the homepage which looks like this (With a different ngrok URL of course):

 ![image](https://user-images.githubusercontent.com/23581140/205984124-c8698f66-c42e-4089-8214-7fbe604e04cf.png)